lbchanjr/LiveFitFood-SwiftUI/README.md

 * Core Data entity relationships

-* Data passing between segues
+* Use of property wrappers such as StateObject, ObservedObject, EnvironmentObject, etc...

-* SwiftyJSON library for JSON parsing operations
+* JSON Decoder for JSON file to Core Data managed object conversion

 * Database migration from JSON file to sqlite

-* UIImagePickerController for camera and photo library pictures
+* Custom SwiftUI view based on UIImagePickerController using UIViewControllerRepresentable for camera and photo library pictures

-* UIAlertController for popup alerts
+* Alert and Full screen sheet views

 * Shake gesture detection